After the concrete properly dries, it's time to unveil the artwork and see what color the concrete has really become.

 Actually, the removal of all the residue isn't the real objective and complete removal of the residue isn't neccessary.
 The reason for washing the residue is to neutralize the acid.
 So long as you properly neutralize and rinse the concrete well it should be fine.

-When working outside, you can use a pump up sprayer to spray the neutralizing solution onto the concrete, and then use a water hose to flood rinse the concrete.
+You can use a pump up sprayer to spray the neutralizing solution onto the concrete, and then mop up with clean rinse water, or if outside use a water hose to flood rinse the concrete while lightly brushing.
+Be sure to rinse a couple of times.

-What the concrete looks like while it is still wet from washing the residue is what it would look like if sealed with Clear Shield Solvent Base Sealer.
+What the concrete looks like while it is still saturated wet from washing the residue is what it would look like if you apply another coat of stain, or if sealed with a Solvent Base Sealer.

-What the concrete looks like when it is drying down, and to the point of being damp, is what it will look like if sealed with Clear Shield Advanced Formula Water Base Sealer.
+What the concrete looks like when it is drying down, and to the point of being damp, (not saturated wet but not completely dry either, rather in between - damp) is what it will look like if sealed with Clear Shield Water Base Decorative Concrete Sealers.

 The residue will still have the capacity to stain and kill vegetation.